New Amsterdam, Guyana: Utilities

 New Amsterdam has three television stations: DTV-8, located in the heart of the town, Little Rock Television Station (LRTVS) Channel 10 located in Vryman's Erven, TVG located in St. Ann Street.
 LRTVS was the first television station in Berbice.
 The first radio station broadcasting from New Amsterdam was also launched in 2014 by Little Rock and broadcasts on FM 88.5 MHz.

 Climate

-New Amsterdam has a tropical rainforest climate (Af) with heavy rainfall year-round.
+New Amsterdam has a borderline tropical monsoon climate (Köppen Am), bordering upon a tropical rainforest climate (Af) with heavy rainfall most of the year and a drier period in September and October.